My Google Drive share folder greyed out!

 Step 3.
 Then explain your problem and situation to Google experts in detail.
 It is best to provide a screenshot of the problem so that they can find the cause and solve your problem faster.

 Method 2.
-Switch to other cloud backup services
+Switch to another reliable cloud backup services

 It provides professional cloud backup services for Windows PCs, helping you to automatically back up local files to the cloud drives (Google Drive/OneDrive/Dropbox, etc.) and restore data from the cloud to the local easily and quickly.

-lts stable cloud server - CBackup Cloud can guarantee and protect the privacy and security of all your files.
+lts stable cloud server - CBackup Cloud (free 10GB cloud storage space) can guarantee and protect the privacy and security of all your files.

 lts user interface is concise and clear, and it provides a variety of simple and practical functions to complete the entire process in just a few steps.

 Let’s try CBackup for free to protect your PC files to Google Drive: